 Using 220 grit sandpaper, lightly sand the bar stools.
 You want to remove the finish and give the paint a rough surface to adhere to.

-After you’re done sanding, be sure to wipe down the bar stools with tack cloth or slightly damp rag to get all the sanding dust off.
+After you’re done sanding, be sure to wipe down the bar stools with tack cloth or a slightly damp rag to get all the sanding dust off.

 Step 2.
 Prime bar stools (optional).